Exclusive: T-Mobile, Sprint close to agreeing deal terms - sources

 Sprint shares jumped 5 percent in premarket trading in New York, while T-Mobile rose 1 percent.

-Sprint declined to comment.
-T-Mobile, SoftBank and Deutsche Telekom did not immediately respond to requests for comment.
+The sources asked not to be identified because the negotiations are confidential.
+Sprint and Deutsche Telekom declined to comment.
+T-Mobile and SoftBank did not immediately respond to requests for comment.

 T-Mobile has a market capitalization of US$52 billion, while Sprint has market capitalization of US$32 billion.